Sikhana Seekho

 Outputs:

-• Selected sellers: This output identifies the vendors who have been selected to provide the goods or services.
+- Selected sellers: This tells us us which vendor is selected.
 It includes the selected vendor’s name, contract type, and pricing.

 This process involves monitoring and controlling procurement activities to ensure they progress according to the procurement management plan.
 The inputs, tools and techniques, and outputs of this process are as follows: